How to Price a Job as a Tradesperson in 2026

 - Materials listed with quantities

-- Labour costs (you don’t have to show your hourly rate — just the total)
+- Labour costs — you don't need to show your hourly rate, just the total

 - VAT if you're registered

-- How long the quote is valid for (14–30 days is standard)
+- Payment terms and how long the quote is valid for

-A professional quote builds trust before the job even starts.
-If you’re still sending prices in a text message, customers are comparing you to someone who sent a proper branded document — and making a judgment call.
+If you're still sending prices in a text message, customers are comparing you to someone who sent a branded document — and making a judgment call based on that alone.

 If a customer pushes back on your price, resist the urge to immediately drop it.
-A few things to try first:
+Try these first:

-- Explain your value — your experience, guarantees, and reliability have a cost
+- Explain your value — your experience, guarantees, and reliability have a real cost

 - Offer a reduced scope — can you do part of the job now and phase the rest?